amanjit-gill-data/generate_site/content/category/data-analysis/bad-model.md

 ![Box plots of abalone variables]({static}/images/abalone-variables.png)

+ _Note_: The 'I' category covers infant abalone whose sex has not yet been determined.

 It really demonstrated to me that there is more to machine learning than knowing a bit of Python or R. The hard part is being able to see - and admit - that your model is rubbish.

 Source code and report: [GitHub](https://github.com/amanjit-gill-data/ml-classify-abalone)